vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - Once all of them are visited. the DFS calls will automatically stop and then we are done.
 - Calling DFS in a graph is no different from trees.
 It involves some setup with adjacency list and a visited array.

-## Complexity Analysis of Depth First Search
+#### Complexity Analysis of Depth First Search
-#### Time Complexity
+Time Complexity
-The time complexity of DFS if the entire tree is traversed is O(V) where V is the number of nodes.
+- The time complexity of DFS if the entire tree is traversed is O(V) where V is the number of nodes.
+- The time complexity of DFS actually depends on the data structure being used to represent the graph.

-If the graph is represented as adjacency list:
+Graph represented as adjacency list
-Here, each node maintains a list of all its adjacent edges.
-Let’s assume that there are V number of nodes and E number of edges in the graph.
+- Each node maintains a list of all its adjacent edges.
+Let’s assume that there are ```V number of nodes``` and ```E number of edges``` in the graph.
-For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.
+- For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.
-For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is O(V) + O(E) = O(V + E).
+- Directed graph - For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is ```O(V) + O(E) = O(V + E)```
-For an undirected graph, each edge appears twice.
+- Undirected graph - For an undirected graph, each edge appears twice.
 Once in the adjacency list of either end of the edge.
-The time complexity for this case will be O(V) + O (2E) ~ O(V + E).
+The time complexity for this case will be ```O(V) + O (2E) ~ O(V + E)```.

-If the graph is represented as an adjacency matrix (a V x V array):
+Graph represented as an adjacency matrix (V x V array)
-For each node, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
+- For each node, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
-Note that each row in an adjacency matrix corresponds to a node in the graph, and that row stores information about edges emerging from the node.
-Hence, the time complexity of DFS in this case is O(V * V) = O(V2).
+- Each row in an adjacency matrix corresponds to a node in the graph and that row stores information about edges emerging from the node.
-The time complexity of DFS actually depends on the data structure being used to represent the graph.
+- Hence, the time complexity of DFS in this case is ```O(V * V) = O(V^2)```.

-#### Space Complexity
+Space Complexity
-Since we are maintaining a stack to keep track of the last visited node, in worst case, the stack could take upto the size of the nodes(or vertices) in the graph.
-Hence, the space complexity is O(V).
+- Since we are maintaining a stack to keep track of the last visited node in worst case, the stack could take upto the size of the nodes (or vertices) in the graph.
+- Hence, the space complexity is O(V).

-## Complexity Analysis of Breadth First Search
+#### Complexity Analysis of Breadth First Search

-#### Time Complexity
+Time Complexity
-The time complexity of BFS if the entire tree is traversed is O(V) where V is the number of nodes.
+- The time complexity of BFS if the entire tree is traversed is O(V) where V is the number of nodes.
+- The time complexity of BFS actually depends on the data structure being used to represent the graph.

-*If the graph is represented as adjacency list:*
+Graph represented as Adjacency List
-Here, each node maintains a list of all its adjacent edges.
-Let’s assume that there are V number of nodes and E number of edges in the graph.
+- Here, each node maintains a list of all its adjacent edges.
+- If assume that there are V number of nodes and E number of edges in the graph.
-For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.
+- For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.

+Directed Graph
-For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is O(V) + O(E) = O(V + E).
+- For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is O(V) + O(E) = O(V + E).

+Undirected Graph
-For an undirected graph, each edge appears twice.
+- For an undirected graph, each edge appears twice.
 Once in the adjacency list of either end of the edge.
-The time complexity for this case will be O(V) + O (2E) ~ O(V + E).
+- The time complexity for this case will be ```O(V) + O (2E) ~ O(V + E)```.

-*If the graph is represented as an adjacency matrix (a V x V array):*
+Graph represented as an adjacency matrix (a V x V array)
-For each node, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
+- For each node, we will have to traverse an entire row of length V in the matrix to discover all its outgoing edges.
-Note that each row in an adjacency matrix corresponds to a node in the graph, and that row stores information about edges emerging from the node.
-Hence, the time complexity of BFS in this case is O(V * V) = O(V2).
+- Each row in an adjacency matrix corresponds to a node in the graph, and that row stores information about edges emerging from the node.
-The time complexity of BFS actually depends on the data structure being used to represent the graph.
+- Hence, the time complexity of BFS in this case is ```O(V * V) = O(V2)```.

-#### Space Complexity
+Space Complexity
-Since we are maintaining a priority queue (FIFO architecture) to keep track of the visited nodes, in worst case, the queue could take upto the size of the nodes(or vertices) in the graph.
-Hence, the space complexity is O(V).
+- Since we are maintaining a queue (FIFO architecture) to keep track of the visited nodes, in worst case, the queue could take upto the size of the nodes (or vertices) in the graph.
+- Hence, the space complexity is ```O(V)```.

 ## 323. Number of Connected Components in an Undirected Graph [Undirected Graph, Connected Components]
 You have a graph of n nodes.
 You are given an integer n, and an array edges where edges[i] = [ai, bi] indicates that there is an edge between ai and bi in the graph.